medic/nginx-local-ip/README.md

-So having a public certificate and a public DNS that resolves to your local IP address, you can launch the HTTPS server to proxy your local app built with whatever stack, and connect any browser, app or device that requires to access it with HTTPS like Android apps, that some times require secure connections.
+So having a public certificate and a public DNS that resolves to your local IP address, you can launch the HTTPS server to proxy your local app built with whatever stack, and connect any browser, app or device that requires to access it with HTTPS like the Android apps, that some times don't work without a secure connection.

+Run
+---

-Eg. if your webapp runs locally in the port 5988, and your local IP is 192.168.0.3, you normally access to your app with `http://192.168.0.3:5988` in the same device or any other device within the same network, but you can access your app with the URL https://192-168-0-3.my.local-ip.co launching the Docker
+Eg. if your webapp runs locally in the port 5988, and your local IP is 192.168.0.3, you normally access the app with `http://192.168.0.3:5988` in the same device or any other device within the same network, but you can access your app with the URL https://192-168-0-3.my.local-ip.co launching the Docker